ut-issl/s2e-documents/General/HowToVisualizeSimulationResults.md

       <img src="./figs/plot_gs_visibility.JPG" alt="plot_gs_visibility" style="zoom:50%;" />
     </div>
   - Direction information at the satellite body fixed frame
-    - Users can see the direction vector of the sun, earth, moon, and the velocity of the satellite at the body fixed frame to checkt the attitude control works well.
+    - Users can see the direction vector of the sun, earth, moon, and the velocity of the satellite at the body fixed frame to check the attitude control works well.
     <div align="center">
       <img src="./figs/plot_body_frame_info.JPG" alt="plot_gs_visibility" style="zoom:100%;" />
     </div>